Worldwide, tourism supports 10% of all jobs - 319 million.

 How can tourism help solve unemployment problems?

-By 2027, tourism is expected to generate more than 11% of the world’s GDP and employ a total of 380 million people, with one quarter of all jobs created in the next decade supported by travel and tourism (WTTC).
+By 2029, tourism is expected to generate more than 11% of the world’s GDP and jobs, with 25% of all new jobs created in the next decade supported by tourism (WTTC).

 Work opportunities in tourism, particularly for youth and women, not only provide income and livelihoods, but also increased benefits in professional development and transferable skills to help support other challenges in life.